 - Don't talk badly about past employers.
 Not only is it in poor taste, but your interviewer might suspect you'd do the same to them one day.

-- Make sure you also ask THEM questions — don't forget, you're interviewing them as much as they're interviewing you.
+- Make sure you also ask THEM questions — don't forget, you're interviewing them as much as there are interviewing you.

 You'll want to follow-up with a phone call a week after your interview and try to talk to the person who interviewed you.
 This will give the impression that you're serious and committed to getting the job.
 If he/she doesn't have an answer for you yet, try calling again a few days later.
 But don't hound them too much as that might put them off.